poetic/migrate-xml-plugin/README.md

 ![alt text](https://raw.githubusercontent.com/poetic/migrate-xml-plugin/development/README%20Screenshots/ss2.png?token=AL2ATGe_0OT-pmKQKzdhsf5yat9iX-_zks5XQ4n5wA%3D%3D "")

 ##If you need to target attributes in the XML file
-Sometimes XML has different attributes with the same elements (see images in teh example XML above).
+Sometimes XML has different attributes with the same elements (see images in the example XML above).

 * In this case, we need to update the configuration file on source: attribute.